Tsirantonakis/CEHv10StudyGuide/9 - Security in Cloud Computing.md

   - **Cloud Auditor** - independent assor of cloud service an security controls
 - **FedRAMP** - regulatory effort regarding cloud computing
 - **PCI DSS** - deals with debit and credit cards, but also has a cloud SIG
+- **Benefits** - allows for separation of duties much more clearly and cleanly

 ### <u>Cloud Security</u>